Top Things to Do in Shenzhen: Best Activities & Must-Sees

 Anyone who has heard of Shenzhen will surely know Huaqiangbei, the famous electronics district.

-There, each building operates almost like a little ecosystem: one dedicated to lighting, another to mobile phones, another to loose components that only a technician would recognise at first glance.
+There, each building operates almost like a little ecosystem: one dedicated to lighting, another to mobile phones, another to electronic components that only a technician would recognise at first glance.
 Even if you’re not planning to buy anything, the atmosphere is worth the visit.

 The corridors are full of tables with tiny components, cables, cameras and prototypes you might never see again anywhere else.